RESURRECTION LOGO FOR FEATHER OF CONFIDENCE INC 2020. UNIQUE DESIGN BY FEATHER OF CONFIDENCE INC 2020 to 2022

 Quebec Wolf Pack Logo.
 Demonstration concept idea for the Quebec Nordiques if they were still a team

-Introduction: Similarly like the logo designs the Creative Designs are both original and modified designs.
+Introduction: Similar to the logo designs, the Creative Designs are both original and modified designs.
 The Advertising creative is completely original.

 1 & 2.
 The BEFORE AND AFTER: This is a symbolic representation of my advertsing agency.
 The BEFORE as it was when I first had it, old in its ways and not very dynamic.
 The AFTER is how it is now, full of life and super dynamic.
 This car is a 1954 Ford Crestline, which is a great design challenge.
 Took over 100 hours to put this together the first time and only 12 hours the second effort.